jiang7f/rasengan/README.md

 **Solution:**
 Run the reproduction programs **one at a time**, preferably in sequence.
 If the issue persists even with sequential execution, consider reducing parallelism by adjusting the `num_processes` variable in the script, or switching to a machine with more resources.

+### 2. Output files are missing or not saved in the expected subdirectory

+This usually happens when the script is executed from the wrong working directory, since output paths are **relative to the execution location**.

+**Solution:**
+Make sure to **run each script from within its corresponding subdirectory** (e.g., `figure_x/` or `table_2/`) so that output files are saved in the correct place.